Test False

 How to Access Your Current Internal Communication Plan

-For those accessing your current plan, here are some questions you need to address when revamping your internal communication strategy:
+For those accessing your current plan, here are things you need to address when revamping your internal communication strategy:

 Where You Currently Are